-Table 4.
-Recommendations
+Table 4 Recommendations

-Evaluation Criteria Recommendation Indicators of Achievement Relevance R1.
+Evaluation criteria and paragraph reference Recommendation Indicators of achievement Relevance (para.
+16) R1.
 UNMISS should develop a strategy to document best practices and lessons learned from initiatives.
-R1.1 Best practices strategy developed encompassing RoLAS and HRD processes and practices.
+R1.1 Best practices strategy developed encompassing Rule of Law Advisory Section and Human Rights Division processes and practices.
 The strategy should include evidence of inclusive design, covering vulnerable groups such as women, people with disabilities and youth.
-Coherence R2.
-UNMISS should strengthen partnerships to leverage comparative advantages working with UNCT entities.
-R2.1 Partnership strategy developed, jointly with UNCT, to include outreach strategies for civil society organizations and GoRSS.
-R2.2 Evidence of enhanced collaboration with UNCT, especially UNDP, in court deployments, ROL partner mapping and information sharing under the aegis of the ROL Focal Point Network or similar.
-Effectiveness R3.
-UNMISS should coordinate with the UNCT and GoRSS rule of law and accountability partners to conduct a capacity assessment leading to a joint strategy for strengthening ROL and accountability- related actors, institutions and the enabling environment.
-R3.1 Capacity development strategy developed, incorporating adult learning approaches, including a measurement strategy, a gender analysis, and evidence of coordination efforts with other entities, including UNCT, rule of law and accountability partners, and donors.
-R3.2 Within the capacity development strategy, documentation of plans to create a sustainable case management process, and support to justice sector actors to build on ROL forums at the state level.
+Coherence (paras.
+19, 49) R2.
+UNMISS should strengthen partnerships to leverage comparative advantages working with United Nations country team entities.
+R2.1 Partnership strategy developed, jointly with the United Nations country team, to include outreach strategies for civil society organizations and the Government of South Sudan.
+R2.2 Evidence of enhanced collaboration with the United Nations country team, especially UNDP, in court deployments, rule of law partner mapping and information-sharing under the aegis of the Rule of Law Focal Point Network or similar.
+Effectiveness (paras.
+29, 30, 31) R3.
+UNMISS should coordinate with the United Nations country team and Government of South Sudan rule of law and accountability partners to conduct a capacity assessment leading to a joint strategy for strengthening rule of law and accountability-related actors, institutions and the enabling environment.
+R3.1 Capacity-development strategy developed, incorporating adult learning approaches, including a measurement strategy, a gender analysis, and evidence of coordination efforts with other entities, including United Nations country team, rule of law and accountability partners, and donors. (para.
+46) R3.2 Within the capacity development strategy, documentation of plans to create a sustainable case management process, and support for justice sector actors to build on rule of law forums at the state level.